oscimp/WRTD-FMC-ADC/si570/README.md

 Then we can modify the two functions `zfad_conf_set` (for writing) and `zfad_info_get` (for reading) to tell the kernel what to do when a pseudo file from sysfs is read or written to.
 In our case we want to add special cases for I2C registers.
 We don't want the default case to happen, and instead call `fa_i2c_read` or `fa_i2c_write`.
-As described in the Si570 documentation, the clock registers can contain several information, so it is neccessary to reconstruct the wanted value by masking and bit shifting.
+As described in the Si570 documentation, the clock registers can contain several information, so it is necessary to reconstruct the wanted value by masking and bit shifting.
 Also it is required to read registers before writing to them if we want to preserve bits that don not concern the variable we want to change.

 In the case of RFREQ (see the Si570 documentation), the 38bit value does not fit in the 32bit unsigned integer used by the driver to read/write from sysfs.